input-output-hk/iohk-ops/docs/Developer-clusters-HOWTO.md

 Note that `io` is an alias to `iohk-ops` which becomes available when you enter the `nix-shell`.

+Replace `ISSUE-ID` with your issue ID, or any name to identify the cluster.
+This should all be _in lowercase_ to avoid problems when updating DNS entries.

 1. SSH to the `staging` jumpserver.
 1. `iohk-ops clone ISSUE-ID [IOHK-OPS-BRANCH]` -- the branch defaults to `master`.
 1. `cd ISSUE-ID`